EI-CoreBioinformatics/mikado/docs/Scoring_files.rst

 * Column names **must be unique**.
 * The transcript names present in the first column **must** be present in the FASTA file.
 * The table should be tab-separated.
 * Values can be of any numerical or boolean type.
-However, only values that are determined **at serialisation** to be comprised within 0 and 1 (inclusive) can be used as raw values.
+However, only values that are determined **at serialisation** to be comprised within 0 and 1 (inclusive), or between 0 and 100 (ie *percentages*) can be used as raw values.

 A proper way of generating and using external scores would, therefore, be the following: